-With one in four Americans aged 65+ falling each year, NCOA provides facts, tools, and fall prevention strategies to help keep you safe.
+With over one in four Americans age 65+ falling each year, NCOA provides facts, tools, and fall prevention strategies to help keep you safe.

-The financial toll for older adult falls is expected to increase as the population ages and may reach $67.7 billion by 2020.
+The financial toll for older adult falls is expected to increase as the population ages and may reach over $101 billion by 2030.

 Learn more about the Falls Free® Initiative and how this national effort has promoted effective falls prevention strategies for older adults.